TiDB: Horizontal scalability

 TiDB can expand both SQL processing and storage capacity by adding new nodes.
-This makes infrastructure capacity scaling easier and more flexible compared to traditional relational databases which only scale vertically.

 MySQL compatibility

-TiDB acts like it is a MySQL 5.7 server to applications.
+TiDB acts like it is a MySQL 8.0 server to applications.
 A user can continue to use all of the existing MySQL client libraries.
-Because TiDB’s SQL processing layer is built from scratch, not a MySQL fork, its compatibility is not 100%, and there are known behavior differences between MySQL and TiDB.
+Because TiDB's SQL processing layer is built from scratch, it is not a MySQL fork.

 Distributed transactions with strong consistency

 TiDB internally shards a table into small range-based chunks that are referred to as "Regions".
 Each Region defaults to approximately 100 MB in size, and TiDB uses a two-phase commit internally to ensure that regions are maintained in a transactionally consistent way.

 Cloud native

-TiDB is designed to work in the cloud to make deployment, provisioning, operations, and maintenance flexible.
+TiDB is designed to work in the cloud.
 The storage layer of TiDB, called TiKV, became a Cloud Native Computing Foundation (CNCF) member project in August 2018, as a Sandbox level project, and became an incubation-level hosted project in May 2019.
 TiKV graduated from CNCF in September 2020.
-The architecture of the TiDB platform also allows SQL processing and storage to be scaled independently of each other.